TitansBane/Elysium/README.md

 These are currently the custom controls added by Mods.
 Feel free to customize them within the Mod's MCM menus

+- Crouch Sliding - Crouch Slide : Press and hold Alt + Shift
-- Immersive HUD - Toggle HUD: X
+- Immersive HUD - Toggle HUD : X
+- Nether's Follower Framework - Horse Whistle : H
 - The Ultimate Dodge Mod - Dodge : Ctrl **Note to change this keybind you want to rebind the Sneak key in Skyrim Settings > Controls**
 - The Ultimate Dodge Mod - Change Dodging Style : G (This changes between side-stepping and rolling) **Note your character may be stuck in the air the first time you dodge.
 Pressing this will fix it**